pydio/pydio-doc-howto/4_windows_install.md

 You can then download the Pydio Cells executable from [our download server](https://download.pydio.com/latest/cells/release/{latest}/windows-amd64/cells.exe).

-Open your terminal (powershell by default on Windows) then proceed to install with the following command:
+Open a powershell terminal then proceed to install with the following command:

 - `.\cells.exe configure`

-> Note: on powershell (Windows terminal), with legacy version of Cells or Windows, if the arrows keys do not seem to work, you can try with H-J-K-L (J: Up, K: Down).
+> Note: on Powershell, with legacy version of Cells or Windows, if the arrows keys do not seem to work, you can try with H-J-K-L (J: Up, K: Down).

+> Note: the legacy _Windows Command Prompt_, also known as _CMD_, which is the original shell for the Microsoft DOS operating system and has been the default until Windows 10 is known to have issues with the `Go` language command framework that we use to directly communicate with the server via terminal.
+On some version, it renders the Cells CLI completely unusable.
+TL;DR: use `powershell`.

 At first prompt, you can choose how you want to go on with the installation: